 The CCITT considers it advisable to recommend that the digit capacity of registers dealing with international traffic should allow for future conditions that may arise, but not possible to specify at the present time.
 In this regard, registers dealing with international traffic should have a digit capacity, or a capacity that can be expanded, to cater for more than the maximum 12-digit international number envisaged at present.
 The increase in the number of digits above 12 is left as a matter of decision to be taken by individual Administrations.
+However, for new applications a minimum digit capacity of 15 digits is recommended (see Recommendation E.164).
 Administrations are recommended, when making such a decision, to take account of the new applications likely to be introduced in the international service, and which are now being studied by the CCITT.